 How long do you estimate before my website goes live?

 Do you have a critical time by which your new site has to go live?
-Maybe the developer has a huge backlog of work so that they can’t even start on your site for the next three months.
+Maybe the developer has a huge backlog of work and they can’t even start on your site for the next three months?

 Will my site look good and work well on a smartphone or tablet?

-Any day now, smartphones and tablets are set to overtake desktops as the more popular way of accessing the Internet.
+Smartphones and tablets have overtaken desktops as the more popular way of accessing the internet.
 Does your website developer know about responsive web design, or perhaps they recommend a mobile-specific (m.) version of your site?
 This is a rapidly evolving area of website design and development, so this question is about checking that your web guy is in touch with the issue, rather than in denial!